applefritter-inc/appleboot/README.md

 ```
 nissa, skyrim, guybrush, corsola, rex, brya, brox, rauru, cherry, geralt
 ```
-but, if your board has shims/is not keyrolled, you should use [shimboot](https://github.com/ading2210/shimboot) instead. the only board on this list that has shims, and is not keyrolled, is `brya`
+but, if your board has shims and is not keyrolled, you should use [shimboot](https://github.com/ading2210/shimboot) instead. the only board on this list that has shims, and is not keyrolled, is `brya`

 2. your crOS version must be `<v132`, and if you have upgraded previously, you cannot downgrade anymore. \